 - Hole punch

-1. First print out your Halloween silhouettes, cut them out and trace them onto cardstock.
+1. First print out your Halloween silhouettes, cut them out, and trace them onto cardstock.
 We used a combo of black and white cardstock but you can choose what color paper works best for you.
-I do, however, find that white and black paper work best with the neon paint.

 3. Set up your paint trays, paint, and paintbrushes.
 I like to use one paintbrush for each color, that way it cuts down on the paint mixing together and becoming a muddy mess.

 4. Let the kids have fun with splatter painting!
-One splatter paint technique that I like is to tap the brush with your finger (like my daughter is doing in the picture above).
+One splatter paint technique that I like is to tap the brush with your finger (like in the picture above).
 But with splatter painting, anything goes, so let the kids experiment and see what they like best.

 5. Once you are done with the splatter painting, you want to let the silhouettes dry completely.
 It’s a good idea to take them out of the box to dry, otherwise, as the paint dries they might get stuck to the box.